mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 It's almost impossible to really explain what XYZ is.

 Y
-    is equal to green.
+    Is equal to green.
 Z
-    akin to blue.
+    Akin to blue.
 X
-    is supposed to be red.
+    Is supposed to be red.

 XYZ is used as a baseline reference for all other profiles and models.
 All color conversions are done in XYZ, and all profiles coordinates match XYZ.